 For the good ideas that you’re not going to progress you need to clearly say, “This is a really great idea, I can see why our customers would like it.
 Well done.
 But we’re not going to build it.
 Instead, here’s what we’re going to do.”

-This approach makes saying ‘No’ very powerful because it allows you to acknowledge and realign the requestor in the direction that the product is actually heading.
+This approach makes saying ‘No’ very powerful because it allows you to acknowledge and realign the requester in the direction that the product is actually heading.

 Heroes say “Yes”